gikeymarcia/Collector/README.txt

 Trial Types
 	Study
-			shows a word pair in the format of "cue:target" StudyPic
+			shows a word pair in the format of "cue:answer" StudyPic
 			shows a picture with it's label below.
 			In the cue column you should include the path to and filename of the image (e.g., images/filename.jpg).
 The program will automatically add HTML tags for png, jpg, and gif images
-			Whatever you put in the target column will show up below the image Passage
+			Whatever you put in the answer column will show up below the image Passage
 			Designed to display a long text passage.
 Uses the cue field as the passage and accepts html markup (e.g., <p>paragraph</p>, <b>bold</b>, <br />, etc.)
 	Test